Are you eligible for Medicare? Try our free tool.

 Medicare advertising during AEP can be overwhelming and sometimes confusing.
 From infomercials to internet ads, it seems that everyone has a take on which plan is best for your needs and how you might be missing out.

 Don’t believe everything you see and hear.
-Although they may appear “official” and polished, some advertisements, such as T.V. commercials about new Medicare plans, are misleading and purposely confusing.
+Although they may appear “official” and polished, some advertisements, such as TV commercials about new Medicare plans, are misleading and purposely confusing.
 In certain cases, plans featured in these advertisements don’t tell the whole story about the coverage, or the specific plan may not be offered in your county.
-Companies who employ these marketing tactics are simply trying to get you to enroll in a plan regardless if the plan is a good fit for you or if you even need the coverage.
+Companies that employ these marketing tactics are simply trying to get you to enroll in a plan, regardless of whether the plan is a good fit for you or if you even need the coverage.

-Recently, the Centers for Medicare and Medicaid services have begun to apply more strict guidelines to Medicare advertisements to ensure consumers understand the policy being marketed and only enroll in a plan they need, but it’s important to remain vigilant.
+The Centers for Medicare and Medicaid Services have begun to apply more strict guidelines to Medicare advertisements to ensure consumers understand the policy being marketed and only enroll in a plan they need, but it’s important to remain informed and vigilant.

-If you have any questions about something you saw or you’re interested in plan benefits referenced in an advertisement, we recommend you call our team, and we can walk you through what’s available to you and how it may compare to your current Medicare coverage.
+If you have any questions about something you saw, or you’re interested in plan benefits referenced in an advertisement, we recommend calling our team.
+We can walk you through what’s available to you and how it may compare to your current Medicare coverage.

 Watch out for unexpected calls and visits.